samzipper/website-HEAL/content/join/_index.md

 Two open positions available:

- - *Postdoc starting mid/late 2023:* We will also need a postdoctoral scholar for a new USDA-funded project investigating how agriculture, water, and communities in the eastern Great Plains can manage and adapt to future climate conditions.
-These students will live, study, and conduct place-based research in the Kansas River Watershed to understand potential exposure to climate risks, agricultural water and land management practices, and resulting impacts on water resources and community resilience.
-As part of the project, students will work closely with each other and with a group of local stakeholders, and will receive training in interdisciplinary, solutions-oriented science. **[Click here for details and to apply](http://www.employment.ku.edu/staff/24327BR).**
+ - *Postdoc starting mid/late 2024:* I will be seeking a postdoctoral scholar to contribute to a project on soil health and hydrology beginning sometime in mid/late 2024.
+This scholar will lead a field-based soil hydrology research in a large, multi-institution, academic-industry collaborative project.
+Details will be posted here when available, but please [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}) if you are interested in knowing more.
- - *Interns, variety of projects, summer 2023:* The KGS [Geohydrology Internship Program](http://www.kgs.ku.edu/Hydro/gipIndex.html) typically hires several paid interns each summer to contribute to a variety of ongoing projects. **[Click here for details and to apply](http://www.employment.ku.edu/staff/24185BR).**
+ - *Interns, variety of projects, summer 2024:* The KGS [Geohydrology Internship Program](http://www.kgs.ku.edu/Hydro/gipIndex.html) typically hires several paid interns each summer to contribute to a variety of ongoing projects.
+Positions will be posted at the linked page above in early 2024.

-Details will be posted to this page when positions are open, but feel free to [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}) if you are interested.
+Details will be posted to this page when positions are open, but feel free to [send Sam an email]({{< ref "/authors/samuel-c.-zipper" >}}) if you are interested in hearing what may be in the pipeline.

 # Other opportunities with HEAL@KGS